Miami dolphins

 Best Survivor Picks

-Assuming Aaron Rodgers is still hobbling or benched, the Jets’ offense is no match for Miami’s home-field advantage.
+Assuming Aaron Rodgers is still hobbling or benched, the Jets’ offense is no match for Miami’s home-field advantage and Fitzpatrick’s familiarity with his former team.
 This late-season divisional game is a sneaky-good pick if you’ve saved the Dolphins.

 Weeks to Avoid